Develop a plan for greater results

 Steps for Redevelopment

 Master Plan.
 Repositioning starts with revisiting or, in some cases, developing a master plan.
 It includes a full assessment of industry trends, marketplace insights, competitive analysis, and consumer expectations.
 It also compares your community to others in the market including analyzing the layout of the physical community.
-It’s planning for the long-term future for your entire campus and finding the right plan to help keep the community relevant over the next 5 to 10+ years.
+It’s planning for the long-term future for your entire campus and finding the right plan to help keep the community relevant.
 Each community has a unique solution – the job of a development partner is to collaborate with local leadership, board members and residents to find the right solution for your community.

 Tip: You might have a nice open space on your campus and think, “That’s a great place to construct a new building.”
-Look at the bigger picture; think through what the next 3 to 4 projects might be.
+Look at the bigger picture; think through what the next three or four projects might be.
 Ensure you are making the right first step and prioritize expansion and redevelopment projects.

-Ask yourself: Does the independent living apartment sizes, mix and amenities at our community align with expectations of today’s seniors?
+Ask yourself: Do the independent living apartment sizes, mix and amenities at our community align with expectations of today’s seniors?

 Feasibility Study.
 It’s crucial to know what the redevelopment project looks like on paper before spending significant resources.
 Do the costs add up?
 How viable is the plan?
-You and your stakeholders need to fully understand the financial impact on the community and its cash flow potential.
-A feasibility study factors in the market, design concept and layout, financial plan, project economics and ongoing operational impacts.
+Along with your stakeholders, fully understand the financial impact on the community and its cash flow potential.
+A feasibility study considers the market, design concept and layout, financial plan, project economics and ongoing operational impacts.

 Tip: Your redevelopment partner should have experience in developing a feasibility study and creating a comprehensive master plan for Life Plan Communities.